 Having purchased a license from an Acronis partner, you receive a confirmation e-mail with a registration code.
-Click Enter new registration code on the same Web page and register the license.
-The license becomes available on the Initial Seeding / Recovery tab.
+Log in to your Acronis account and enter the registration code in the product registration section.
+The registered license appears on the Initial Seeding / Recovery tab on your account management webpage.

-A license purchased in Acronis online store becomes available immediately after the payment is processed.
+A license purchased from the Acronis online store appears on the Initial Seeding / Recovery tab immediately after the payment is processed.